WukLab/wuklab_sysml/content/posts/scheduling_overhead.md

 2. Absolute scheduling overhead grows with both input size and task complexity.
 For example, vLLM scheduling overhead grows with request counts, while SGLang scheduling overhead increases when enabling prefix cache.
 3. Relative scheduling overhead is higher when other parts in the end-to-end performance are faster.
 For example, when model forwarding is faster with a smaller model or faster GPU, scheduling accounts for more relative overhead.
 4. The more decoding requests there are in a batch, the higher the absolute and relative scheduling overhead.
 For example, workloads with longer prompts have fewer requests in a batch, resulting in lower scheduling overhead, especially for vLLM.
 On the other hand, chunked prefill increases scheduling overhead, as it allows a batch to contain more requests and have lower model forwarding time.
 5. Multi-step scheduling lowers overall scheduling overhead but has its tradeoffs.
-For example,
+For example, between two scheduling invocations, no new requests can be added to a batch even if some requests finish early.
 6. Reducing scheduling overhead may have the tradeoff of increased model forwarding time and vice versa.

 Based on these observations, we make several suggestions for future LLM serving system developments.
 Note that reducing the scheduling overhead is already on the [vLLM roadmap](https://github.com/vllm-project/vllm/issues/5805).